KamyNz/github-projects/README.md

 # github-projects
-Repository of mini-projects related to automatization of things at work, learning and fun
+Repository of mini-projects related to automatization of things at work, learning and fun.

+There are several branches where I push changes:

+-server-related
+-work-related